+VI.E.2.a).(1)

+Other providers and allied health professionals, such as pediatricians and social workers, should be part of interprofessional teams.
+(Core)

-- VI.E.2.a) Interprofessional teams may include non-physician health care professionals, such as medical assistants, specialized nurses, and technicians.
-(Detail) - VI.E.3.
-Transitions of Care - VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
-(Core) - VI.E.3.b)
+VI.E.3.
+Transitions of Care

+VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
+(Core)

-Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
-(Core) - VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-over process. - VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and fellows currently responsible for care.
-(Core) - VI.E.3.e)
+VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
+(Core)

+VI.E.3.c) Programs must ensure that fellows are competent in

+communicating with team members in the hand-over process.

+(Outcome)

+VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and fellows currently responsible for care.
+(Core)

-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
+VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
 (Core)